pubkey/rxdb/docs-src/docs/rx-storage-memory-synced.md

 ## Options

-Some options can be provided to fine tune the performance.
+Some options can be provided to fine tune the performance and behavior.

 ```ts